jamesjackson/jamesjackson.github.io/_posts/2016-09-07-drone-lte-part4.md

 ### Live Demo

-<iframe width="560" height="315" src="https://www.youtube.com/embed/nF5P84_qyjU" frameborder="0" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/7ARJ3PadnUo" frameborder="0" allowfullscreen></iframe>

 ### Open Issues

 The cloud GCS periodically loses link.
 Note that the MAVLink messages are using UDP.
-TCP would not help, as the head-of-line blocking issues would create new problems.
+TCP would not help here, as the head-of-line blocking issues would create new problems.
 This area requires additional investigation into the protocol behavior, and the MAVProxy implementation.

 ### Next Steps